-Finally, the tradeoff we establish between reputation and lead arranger shares has analogies in corporate governance literature more broadly.
-For example Calomiris and Carlson (2016) show that bank manager ownership is a substitute for formal corporate governance tools to ensure proper effort by the manager.
+Finally, we establish a tradeoff between reputation and lead arranger shares that has analogies in the broader corporate governance literature.
+For example, Calomiris and Carlson (2016) show that bank manager ownership is a substitute for formal corporate governance tools to ensure proper effort by the manager.
 In general, bank managers who have large stakes in their banks' performance could exert greater effort in managing risk to preserve their own financial wealth (Demsetz et al., 1997; Laeven and Levine, 2009).
-Thus, the analysis conducted here for lead lender shares has a broad theoretical basis that goes back to at least Holmstrom and Tirole (1997).
+Thus, the analysis conducted here for lead lender shares provides empirical ground for a broad theoretical basis that goes back to at least Holmstrom and Tirole (1997).